laixer/enron_fraud_analysis/README.md

 # Validation

 Validation is the evaluation of a model on a dataset that was not used as part of the training to measure its effectiveness on new data.
-I used cross-validation to measure model effectiveness.
+I used stratified shuffle split cross-validation to measure model effectiveness.

+Stratified folds ensure that the labels in the individual folds have proportions close to that of the entire dataset.
+This is important for a small dataset with unbalanced classes like this one as without stratification it's highly likely that any particular fold might have no POIs in it making it difficult to measure how well the model identifies known POIs.

+Shuffling makes it possible to obtain a larger number of folds from a small dataset as it's possible to repeatedly draw (mostly) different combinations of entries from the dataset.
+The number of folds in a regular k-fold, on the other hand, is directly limited by the size the dataset.

 # Metrics